-Lee Goldberg is an ex-Navy SEAL, freelance Sexual Surrogate and a professional Daniel Craig impersonator.
+Lee Goldberg is an ex-Navy SEAL, nuclear physicist and a professional Daniel Craig impersonator.

 Okay, that’s not true.
 But he wants this biography to be really exciting, so pay attention.
 If things bog down, I’ve been instructed to add a car chase or some explicit sex.